ervandew/eclim/doc/content/gettingstarted.rst

 Once you've finished supplying the necessary information, your android project will be created.
-An android project is simply a specialized java project, so you can now leverage all the eclim provided :ref:`java functionality
+An android project is simply a specialized java project, so you can now leverage all the eclim provided :doc:`java functionality
-<vim/java/index>` while developing your app.
+</vim/java/index>` while developing your app.

 .. _gettingstarted-maven: